-Two major sessions of exams are available each year in both written and practical subjects:
+Two major sessions of practical exams and one session of written exams are available each year:

 The completed form, together with the fees via credit card, cheque/money order (one per entry form made payable to "AMEB") should reach the State Manager, AMEB, Private Bag 63, Hobart 7001 by the relevant closing date.